n1xerii/bassipy/README.md

 ---

 ## INFO
-Bassipy is a locally running Discord bot made for playing music in voice channels.
+Bassipy is a self-hosted, easy to use Discord bot for playing music in voice channels.
 It is written in Python and uses 'discord.py' and 'yt-dlp'.

 ## COMMANDS